radiovisual/markdown-for-everyone/readme.md

 **Note:** This "two spaces" trick often trips up new users of Markdown, because spaces are invisible, so the rule is not obvious when reading Markdown files.

+**Note:** If you want to add your own linebreaks without having to manage invisible space characters in your file, then you can simply add the `<br />` tag wherever you want to add a linebreak, and your Markdown parser will honor it.

 <br>
 <br>